appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/README.md

 **Invalid JavaScript**

-You cannot simply write multi-line javascript between the mustache brackets; the following two snippets are examples of invalid code.
+You can't simply write multi-line javascript between the mustache brackets; the following two snippets are examples of invalid code.
 See the next section, "Multi-Line Javascript," to see how we can structure properties that accept multiple lines of code.

 ```javascript
 {{